MrityunjayBhardwaj/MrityunjayBhardwaj.github.io/_posts/2019-1-24-classical_ai.md

 <script src="{{site.baseurl}}/assets/js/my_js/classical-ai/lfig-2_car-game-blind.js"></script>

-now first let's take a look at uninformed search because most of the time in real life applications we don't know much about our search space. so the first algorithms that we are going to be looking at are DFS and BFS.
+now that we know what it feels like to blindly searching the space, lets take a look at how our computers search in this environment by looking at some of these algorithms...
 **Depth First Search**

 ![image-right](/assets/imgs/posts_imgs/classical-ai/body/dfs.gif){: .align-right}
-In Depth First Search, we search to the deepest end of the current branch before moving to the next one.
+Now, suppose that our search space is a rectangular shaped coloney/street/block or a rectangular graph and we have to search the entire space ,so instead of first visiting our adjecent-horizontal neighbours (the ones that are on the left and right of us) we first go-head and visit the neighbours that are "in-front" of us and we keep doing that untill the end of our street and then we visit the horizontal neigbours(see fig.1.5), in-other words, we search length/depth wise instead of breadth wise.

-Techinically, in DFS we take the neighbours/childs of the current node and put it inside a stack(LIFO) and then take the last added node inside our stack and make that our current node, we repeat this process untill we reached our goal state or untill we exaust our search space.this method leads to a special behivour of searching depth-wise (which you can see on your right).
+More-Techinically, in DFS we take the neighbours/childs of the current node and put it inside a stack(LIFO) and then take the last added node inside our stack and make that our current node, we repeat this process untill we reached our goal state or untill we exaust our search space.this method leads to a special behivour of searching depth-wise (which you can see on your right).

 <a class="image-popup" href="{{site.baseurl}}/assets/imgs/posts_imgs/classical-ai/body/dfs.jpg">